Minh-Nguyen-0401/POWER-BI-Dashboards/Superstore Sale Report/README.md

   + Overview: This section contains the most comprehensive and high-level figures, providing an overview of sales performance over the 2-year period.
   + Segment: This section focuses on in-depth breakdowns for different locations and customer segments.
   + Product: This section provides key details, including a lookup table for supervising the performance of products partitioned by categories, customers, dates, revenue, etc.
 - Filters and interactivity are carefully edited to ensure optimal visualizations, enhancing the user experience without overwhelming the viewer or misleading information.
+Bookmarks are also utilized for more convenient and tidy slicer use.